archbrys/react-dy-forms/README.md

 # react-dy-forms

-A simple dynamic form that you can use with [React](https://reactjs.org/)
+A simple dynamic form that you can use for [React](https://reactjs.org/)

 >